StephenVinouze/AdvancedRecyclerView/README.md

 	}
 }
 ```
-Then add the dependencies that you need in your app `build.gradle` file:
+Then add the dependencies that you need in your project.

 ```gradle